-Our Board has determined that eight directors will be elected at the Meeting for the ensuing year based on the mix of skills and experience the Board believes are necessary to effectively fulfil its duties and responsibilities.
+Our Board has determined that seven directors will be elected at the Meeting for the ensuing year.
+Mr. Robert Pirooz will not be standing for re-election.
+These directors will be elected based on the mix of skills and experience that the Board believes is necessary to effectively fulfil its duties and responsibilities.
 All nominated directors served on our Board last year.